Sarah Byrne (appointed 2014)

 Adrian O’Carroll (appointed 2016)

-Adrian O’Carroll, aged 51, born in Killybegs, County Donegal, was educated in Ireland and then spent most of his early career in London working as a stock broker before moving back to Ireland to co-found Merrion Capital Group in 1999.
+Adrian O’Carroll, born in Killybegs, County Donegal, was educated in Ireland and then spent most of his early career in London working as a stockbroker before moving back to Ireland to co-found Merrion Capital Group in 1999.

-He continues to sit on the Board of a number of funds under the management of AKO Capital, one of Europe’s most successful fund managers which he has done since it was founded.
-He also sits on the Board of a number of small Irish companies.
+He continues to sit on the Board of a number for funds of AKO Capital Limited, one of Europe’s leading investment partnerships.
+He is also on the Board of the Festival of Writing & Ideas which takes place each year in Borris, County Carlow and a number of small Irish companies.

 Liv O’Donoghue (appointed 2014)